mrrabbitte/buttercup/README.md

 The most important part of [the 1.0 version](https://github.com/pgliniecki/buttercup/projects/2) is getting the test coverage to 80% and a stable API.

-After that, it would be grand if there was a distributed mode, where each execution can be repeated - with at-least-once execution guarantees - even if a node running a certain agent fails, this would allow to run a swarm of agents which could, in theory, be orchestrated with or without a centralised source of truth.
+After that, it would be grand if there was a distributed mode, where each execution can be repeated, e.g. with at-least-once execution guarantees, so even if a node running a certain agent fails, another can pick up almost where the other ended and continue the execution.

+This would allow to run a swarm of agents which could be orchestrated with or without a centralised source of truth with quite decent guarantees.

-At the moment looking at https://github.com/async-raft/async-raft, but it may change in the future.
+At the moment looking at (Raft)[https://github.com/async-raft/async-raft] in a multi-raft variant, where agents would be partitioned and each partition would have 1 node selected as the leader but it's an early concept.

 ## Potential use cases